povilasb/flashcard-app/README.md

 ## Why?

-* Ability to reuse flashcards to other purposes, like exercising touch typing.
+* Ability to reuse flashcards for other purposes, like exercising touch typing.
 * Simple custom reviewing algorithms.
-* Easy card sharing across devices with total data ownership.
+* Easy card sharing across devices with total data ownership and privacy.